YajanaRao/Perftool/README.md

 Features
-Measure the time taken for the execution of system commands and record the performance while executing HTML, CSV reports are genearated at the end
+Measure the time taken for the execution of system commands and record the performance while executing.
+HTML, CSV reports are genearated at the end.
-Live reports can be seen on web by enabling live reporting feature mentioned above
+Live reports can be seen on web by enabling live reporting feature mentioned above.

 ## Interactive console for instant report: